vdaas/vald/docs/user-guides/configuration.md

 There are two built-in health check servers: liveness and readiness.
 They are used as servers for [Kubernetes liveness and readiness probe][kubernetes-liveness-readiness].
-Liveness servers are default disabled for the agent because the liveness probes may accidentally kill it.
+The liveness health server is disabled by default due to the liveness probe may accidentally kill the Agent component.

 ```yaml
 agent: